-To address each in turn, our proposed site lies within a well-established area of housing with the most recent residential development within Penybanc being the bungalows at Waunfawr and the houses at Newtown Close opposite the candidate site.
-As such, the residential development of the land shall not result in an urban sprawl or an unacceptable intrusion into the open countryside and would be more appropriately characterised as partly infilling an area within the established built fabric of the community.
+The candidate site lies within a well-established area of housing with the most recent residential development within Penybanc being the bungalows at Waunfawr and the houses at Newtown Close.
+As such the residential development of the site shall not result in an urban sprawl or an unacceptable intrusion into the open countryside and would be more appropriately characterised as an infill development within the established built fabric of the community.
 The site is well served by the necessary services infrastructure and as such shall not therefore result in the inefficient use of resources.

-Residential development of the site shall not hinder or impede in any way the continued access to the land to the rear that is served by an existing access to the north of the site and also from the rear of our home to the south.
+Residential development of the site shall not hinder or impede in any way the continued access to the land to the rear that is served by an existing access immediately to the north of the site and also from the rear of our home to the south.

-Being located within an established residential area the site shall not result in the coalescence of any neighbouring settlements.
+Being located within a residential area between two houses the provision of housing at the site shall not result in the coalescence of any neighbouring settlements.

-The reduction of the candidate site from that submitted in 2014 (SR/004/009) to comprise only part of the road frontage shall serve to safeguard against any concern the Council may have with regard to the loss of part of an area of a natural landscape within the local built environment.
-Furthermore, the woodland adjacent to 54 Parklands Road to the north, that fronts Parcwern Care Home and is only 100 metres from the candidate site, is the subject of a Tree Preservation Order (CCC TPO E20).
-That TPO shall ensure that a formally secured, natural interruption to the street scene is permanently maintained.
+Should the Council's concern relate to the loss of an area of a natural landscape within the local built environment, the woodland adjacent to 54 Parklands Road to the north, only 10 metres from the candidate site, is the subject of a Tree Preservation Order (CCC TPO E20).
+That TPO fronting Parcwern Care Home shall ensure that a formally safeguarded natural interruption to the street scene is permanently maintained.